ZJU-Automated-Reasoning-Group/arlib/docs/interpolant.rst

 between ``A`` and ``B``, and "explains" why they are contradictory.
 Craig interpolants have several important applications in model checking

-- Abstraction refinement
+- Abstraction refinement in verification
-- Approximating the image computation
+- Approximating the image computation in verification
 - ...?

 The computation of Craig interpolants is a challenging problem, and various